Inflation -- who cares? Monetary Policy in Times of Low Attention: Quantifying Attention

-From equation \eqref{updating}, we observe that lower attention implies that the agent updates her expectations to a given forecast error, $(\pi_t - \pi^e_{t|t-1,i})$, less strongly.
-To understand this, recall from the previous section, that lower attention is reflected in more noisy signals.
-More noise means the agent trusts her received signals less and thus, puts less weight on these signals.
+where the updating gain $\gamma$ captures the agent's level of attention, and $u_{i,t} = \rho_{\pi}\gamma \varepsilon_{i,t}$ is a scaled version of the i.i.d.\ noise term $\varepsilon_{i,t}$.
+From equation \eqref{updating}, we observe that lower attention, i.e., a lower $\gamma$, implies that the agent updates her expectations to a given forecast error, $(\pi_t - \pi^e_{t|t-1,i})$, less strongly.
+Lower attention is reflected in more noisy signals, and more noise means the agent trusts her received signals less and thus, puts less weight on these signals.
 Hence, her expectations remain more strongly anchored at her prior beliefs.

+In the estimation of equation \eqref{updating}, I allow for individual-specific intercepts.
+This can either reflect a mean bias in the perceived inflation rate, $\bar{\pi}_i \neq \bar{\pi}$, or that the agent believes her signals are biased on average, as in \citet{vellekoop2019inflation}.